JamesWoolfenden/yor-demo/README.md

 ### Github action

-Of course, to be really sure you can add it to your final gate your CICD tool as well:
+Of course, to be really sure you can add it to your final gate your CI/CD tool as well:

 ```yml
 name: IaC trace